Term 3, Edition 13 - 29 Aug 2025

 MSM THE ARTS

-From August 14–17, Mount St Michael’s College proudly participated in the Queensland Catholic Colleges Music Festival, celebrating a vibrant weekend of music, community, and collaboration.
+From 14 -17 August, MSM proudly participated in the Queensland Catholic Colleges Music Festival, celebrating a vibrant weekend of music, community, and collaboration.

 This year marked several exciting milestones for MSM.
 For the first time, our College entered the Rock Band section, with a high-energy performance supported by talented students from Marist College Ashgrove.
 We also welcomed several new staff members to the Music Department in 2025, and the festival served as their debut event with MSM.
 Their enthusiasm and expertise were felt across all performances, and we are thrilled to have them on board.
 We also particularly thank Ms Megan Harmston from Marist College Ashgrove, who generously stepped in to support the Concert Band, filling in for Dr Michal Rosiak, who was unavailable for the event.
 Her contribution was invaluable and deeply appreciated.
 Another significant development this year was the arrival of our Year 5 cohort.
 These young musicians have already made a unique and enthusiastic contribution to our ensembles, adding fresh energy and spirit to the MSM music community.

 The weather across the weekend was fabulous, and the venue was buzzing with excited students, proud parents, and dedicated adjudicators, many of whom generously volunteered their time and expertise.
 We extend our heartfelt thanks to these adjudicators for their service to the music community.
-We also acknowledge and thank the College Leadership Team members who attended in support of our students: Miss Sharon Volp, Ms Sian Mason, and Director of The Arts, Mrs Linda Statham.
+We also acknowledge and thank members of the College Leadership Team, Ms Sharon Volp and Ms Sian Mason and our Director of The Arts, Ms Linda Statham who attended in support of our students.
 Their presence and encouragement were deeply appreciated by staff and students alike.

 MSM ensembles performed across a wide range of sections, with groups performing with focus and musicality.
 A standout moment came from the Vocal Ensemble, whose performance was so beautiful, precise, and technically impressive that the adjudicator remarked he wished there was an award higher than Gold to give them!
 Congratulations to all students and staff involved.
 Your hard work, creativity, and passion for music continue to inspire.